Is exhibition participation in Dubai the right marketing tool during the recessionary phase of the economy?

-More than exhibitions and trade fairs it is corporate meetings and events that are cutback.
+More than exhibitions and trade fairs it is corporate meetings and events that are cut back.

-According to the Centre for Exhibition Industry Research, recession does not have significant or predictable negative effects on the exhibition industry.
+According to the Centre for Exhibition Industry Research, a recession does not have significant or predictable negative effects on the exhibition industry.

-In a stressful economic environment the role of exhibitions bringing products to market doesn’t change, says the research.
+In a stressful economic environment the role of exhibitions in bringing products to market doesn’t change, says the research.

-Another study on the ‘Effect of Economic Recessions on Exhibitions’ point out that in spite of shrinking exhibit floors or an overall attendance drop at shows, key buyers continue to attend trade shows during recessions.
+Another study on the ‘Effect of Economic Recessions on Exhibitions’ points out that in spite of shrinking exhibit floors or an overall attendance drop at shows, key buyers continue to attend trade shows during recessions.

-The study also points out that interest in exhibitions and trade shows, hours spent at exhibits, footfall, and the percentage of attendees planning to buy products as a result of exhibitions do not change significantly as a result of recessionary economy.
+The study also points out that interest in exhibitions and trade shows, hours spent at exhibits, footfall, and the percentage of attendees planning to buy products as a result of exhibitions do not change significantly as a result of a recessionary economy.

-According to show managers and exhibitors, as executives need to stay connected and can still travel there are higher quality attendees attending their shows during economic downturn.
+According to show managers and exhibitors, as executives need to stay connected and can still travel there are higher quality attendees attending their shows during the economic downturn.

 Why Exhibit in a Recession?

 Taking part in an exhibition or trade fair is even more relevant during a recession.
-During these difficult times businesses need consistent and continued visibility.
-And exhibitions are the most cost effective sales tool and marketing medium.
+During these difficult times, businesses need consistent and continued visibility.
+And exhibitions are the most cost-effective sales tool and marketing medium.

 If businesses do not exhibit, the buyers might think they are out of business.
 That increased exposure is essential with new customers and with the existing customers you need to renew relationships.